abhisheksaxena1998/Assignment/README.md

     Shown here the example, that is used to view users’ detail for a ticket id.

-### Mark a ticket as expired if there is a diff of 8 hours between the ticket timing and current time.
+### Mark a ticket as expired if there is a difference of 8 hours between the ticket timing and current time.

 ![automated testing](/Images/alter24.png)

-    Since, there is difference of 8 hours between present and other time (the one added here), it will be deleted automatically
+    Since, there is difference of 8 hours between present and other time (the one added here), it will be deleted automatically.
+For automatic deletion, a function is called when every endpoint is executed (API is called) which checks time of every ticket entity and deletes the record which has difference greater than equal to 8 hours.

 ![automated testing](/Images/alter25.png)